HomeLatest NewseHealthIndia tightens noose around international travellers, revises guidelines for international arrivals amid Omicron fears

 Preferred Source of Google

-According to the revised guidelines, it is mandated to submit 14 days’ travel details and upload a negative RT-PCR test report on the Air Suvidha portal before the journey.
+According to the revised guidelines, is mandated to submit 14 days’ travel details and upload a negative RT-PCR test report on the Air Suvidha portal before the journey.

 All travelers will henceforth need to submit a self-declaration form before the scheduled travel under the new guidelines, including details of the last 14 days of travel.
 Travelers will also need to upload a negative COVID-19 RT-PCR report 72 hours before undertaking any journey.